janosh/svelte-multiselect/src/routes/(demos)/(components)/nav/+page.md

 ## Dropdown Menus

 Use tuple syntax `[parent, [children...]]` for nested routes.
-When the parent exists in children array, it becomes a clickable link.
-Otherwise, it's just a label.
+When the parent exists in the children array, it becomes a clickable link.
+Otherwise, it is a non-clickable label.

 ```svelte example collapsible
 <script lang="ts">